jkrue242/cppDL/README.md

 # cppDL

 A simple C++ deep learning library for deep learning model development.
-I am working on this to improve my C++ and ML/DL fundamentals.
+I am working on this to improve my C++ and ML/DL fundamentals, and to get a better feel for what goes on under the hood with some of the popular deep learning models.
+Sadly I do not have a GPU so no GPU support for large scale training yet.

 ## Requirements